Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Chern--Simons Matter theories N=3 CSM

-\paragraph{First example.} Concretely, consider the abelian $\Ncal=3$ theory $T[3]$, realised as the world-volume theory on a single D3 branes intersecting two NS5, two D5, and two $(1,\kappa)$ 5-branes placed alternately in Type IIB, see Figure~\ref{fig:ex1_Neq3}.
+As a proof of principle, the magnetic quiver proposal for the maximal branches of $\Ncal=3$ CSM theories is illustrated in abelian cases and validated against known results. \paragraph{First example.} Concretely, consider the abelian $\Ncal=3$ theory $T[3]$, realised as the world-volume theory on a single D3 branes intersecting two NS5, two D5, and two $(1,\kappa)$ 5-branes placed alternately in Type IIB, see Figure~\ref{fig:ex1_Neq3}.

-The maximal branches have been identified in \cite[eq.\ (4.20)]{Assel:2017eun}.
-This is realised through the construction of magnetic quivers: \begin{itemize} \item Branch I --- D3 segments between NS5s: From the brane system, one derives
+The maximal branches have been identified in \cite[eq.\ (4.20)]{Assel:2017eun} through a different method.
+Here, the maximal branches are directly and independently analysed via the explicit construction of the magnetic quivers.
+Step-by-step, one finds: \begin{itemize} \item Branch $\BNS$ --- D3 segments between NS5s: From the brane system, one derives